LorenzRutkevich/Seize-Disease/README.md

 *torch-cpu is used in the requirements*
 #### Local:

 ##### First, create a Conda or Pip environment for installing the necessary requirements.
 Once that's done, simply download the datasets and prepare them if necessary.
-You can find the links to these datasets in the [references](#references) section.
+You can find the links to the datasets in the [references](#references) section.

 ```python
 # Using Pip